nasa/nos3/docs/wiki/Scenario_Low_Power.md

 # Scenario - Low Power

 This scenario was developed to demonstrate how to identify and resolve an emergency situation that develops in flight, specifically one related to low power.

 ## Learning Goals
 By the end of this scenario you should be able to:
 - Analyze a complex situation with limited information to determine the cause of an anomaly
 - Learn about low power contingencies in space operations
-- Learn how to patch a mission in flight to
+- Learn how to patch a mission in flight to correct such an anomaly

 ## Prerequisites
 Before running the scenario, ensure the following steps are completed: